Rick Orman: Political career

+Orman was appointed Co-Chair of the 2024 UCP Leaders Dinner Committee.There were 1,300 attendees at the sold-out event held at the BMO Centre April 3, 2024.In January 2025 Orman was re-appointed Co-Chair of the Leaders Dinner.
+The dinner sold out for the 3rd straight year.

 Legislative career: 1986–1993

 Elected to the Alberta Legislature in May 1986, Orman held three Cabinet portfolios.

 Orman served the constituency of Calgary Montrose for the Progressive Conservatives from 1986 to 1993.

 Minister of Career Development and Employment: 1986–1988

 Following his election in 1986, Orman was appointed the Minister of Career Development and Employment, where he served until September 1988.
 He was also responsible for lotteries, exhibitions and fairs, and served as a member of the Economic Planning Cabinet Committee.

 As Career Development and Employment Minister, Orman developed and implemented the Labour Market Strategy, Community Facilities Enhancement Program and the Employment Alternatives Program which aided social assistance recipients in entering the job market.
-He also established the Immigration and Settlement Services Advisory Council and opened a Business Immigration Office in Hong Kong, where he led two investment missions to Southeast Asia.
+He also established the Immigration and Settlement Services Advisory Council and opened a Business Immigration Office in Hong Kong, leading two investment missions throughout Southeast Asia.

 Minister of Labour: 1988–1989

 In September 1988, Orman was appointed Minister of Labour, a position he held until March 1989.
-As Labour Minister, he was responsible for the Department of Labour, the Alberta Labour Relations Board and the Personnel Administration Office.
+As Labour Minister, he was responsible for the Department of Labour, the Alberta Labour Relations Board, and the Personnel Administration Office.
 During his tenure, Orman was responsible for the Human Rights Commission and implemented major changes to the Labour Relations Code.

-He served as vice-chairman of the Labour Relations Committee and also served on the Priorities, Finance and Coordination Committee of Cabinet.
+He served as vice-chairman of the Labour Relations Committee and appointed to the Priorities, Finance and Coordination Committee of Cabinet and Treasury Board.